Successfully further educate digitally

 … a concrete goal

-… varied and appropriate learning content
+… varied and suitable learning content

 … a suitable learning platform

-Good e-learning software is not a substitute for good planning
+A good e-learning software is not a substitute for good planning

 • Who is my target audience?